 Real-Time Engagement (RTE)

-Technologies enabling low-latency interaction between hosts and viewers during live events—used in education, gaming, and webinars.
+Technologies enabling low-latency interaction between hosts and viewers during live events are used in education, gaming, and webinars.

 Recording Indicator

-A visual or system cue showing that the live stream is being recorded—either on-screen or within the broadcasting software.
+A visual or system cue shows that the live stream is recorded on-screen or within the broadcasting software.

 Room Code (for Streaming Access)